tytydraco/yessleep/out/The_Hub_Where_Dreams_Go.md

 I couldn't hear myself think, and covering my ears did next to nothing to help.
 The girl grabbed my arms and was shouting something at me I couldn't hear, and that feeling in my gut became pure terror.
 We heard this loud roar that both literally, and metaphorically shook me to my core.

-I could feel my vary bones and insides vibrating at the sound grew louder and louder.
+I could feel my vary bones and insides vibrating as the sound grew louder and louder.
 When I looked in the direction it was coming from I noticed this impossibly large figure rising from behind the stage set.

 People started scattering and running away, their screams growing silent in comparison to the indescribable noises whatever this thing was making.
 The girl pulled my arms and drug me to a bathroom.
 We did that mirror trick again, and went back to that mansion.